levyborromeo/levyborromeo/README.md

 # <a href="https://www.linkedin.com/in/levyborromeo/">Levy Borromeo</a>'s IT and Cybersecurity Project Portfolio 🔐

 Welcome!
 I'm Levy Borromeo - a seasoned project manager transitioning into cybersecurity with a focus on vulnerability management, threat detection, and risk mitigation.
-My background in leading initiatives, optimising workflows, and driving customer-centric innovation gives me a strategic edge in understanding security from both technical and business perspectives.
+My background in leading corporate initiatives, optimising workflows, and driving customer-centric innovation gives me a strategic edge in understanding security from both technical and business perspectives.

-Currently undergoing hands-on training in a simulated Security Operations Centre (SOC), where I work with enterprise-grade tools such as:
+I'm currently undergoing hands-on training in a simulated Security Operations Centre (SOC), where I work with enterprise-grade tools such as:
 - **Tenable** for vulnerability scanning and remediation
 - **Microsoft Sentinel (SIEM)** for log analysis and threat detection
 - **Defender for Endpoint (EDR)** for incident response